Buhalipal

 Buhalipal is a village located in the Dhenkanal district of Odisha, India.
 It is surrounded by several villages, including Analabeda, Pasasing, Bidyadharapur, Kunua, Padhani, and Bankatia.
-The nearest market is in Rasol, which is 5 km away from the village.
-Buhalipal is also situated near a police station in Rasol.
-The village is enveloped by nature on all sides, offering a scenic environment.
+The nearest market and Police station are located at Rasol, which is 5 km away from the village.

 Geography

 Buhalipal situated at 20°38'26.1"N 85°21'29.4"E. The total geographical area of the village is 2428.114 hectares.

-About

-Experience the unparalleled tranquility of Buhalipal Village.
-Make your way to this stunning village in Dhenkanal, Odisha, and immerse yourself in its beauty.

 Buhalipal village is situated 21.6 kilometers from the sub-district headquarters in Hindol, where the tehsildar office is located, and 38 kilometers from the district headquarters in Dhenkanal.
 According to data from 2009, Buhalipal is recognized as a gram panchayat.
 This village is an integral part of Hindol State, which was established during the period of British colonial rule.

 The village has a total population of 4,000 individuals, comprising 2,200 males and 1,800 females.
 The literacy rate in Buhalipal is 75%, with 79.33% of males and 60.5% of females being literate.
 The village consists of approximately 750 households.
 The designated pin code for Buhalipal is 759021.
 The village is predominantly Hindu, with the residents practicing Vaishnavism.
-There are two Schools;
+There are two schools, Buhalipal Government Primary School and Panchayat Government High School.